 The big benefit of smoking for a long period of time is the smoke breaks down collagen, which is a tough muscle tissue protein, making the meat more tender.
 When smoking with charcoal, you infuse a rich, smoky flavor into dishes.

 Next, let's talk about baking.
 Baking is done by cooking with indirect heat between 300-400 degrees.
-The big benefit of baking on your grill is you're able to bake just like you would inside, but you're not heating up your house, and you the added delicious, smoky flavor.
+The big benefit of baking on your grill is you're able to bake just like you would inside, but you're not heating up your house and you the added delicious, smoky flavor.
+Some common foods to bake on a grill include pizza, bread, casseroles, desserts and vegetable packets.

 Finally, let's talk about reverse-searing.
 To reverse sear, you're smoking then searing.
 The main benefit with reverse-searing is that you get the tenderness of smoked food, providing more control over the internal temperature, while still getting a great caramelized crust.